 21. Determine Your Tax Obligations

-Work with a tax professional to understand your business’s tax obligations.
+Work with a tax professional to understand all your business’s tax obligations.
 This includes federal, state, and local taxes, as well as any industry-specific tax liabilities you may face.

 22. Review And Pay Quarterly Payroll Taxes